mercierkevin35/CookieManager/README.md

 manager.setCookie(key, value);
 ```
 If not specified, the cookie expires at the end of the session.
-To explicitly specify the expiration delay, process like so :
+To explicitly specify the expiration delay, proceed like so :

 ```javascript
 //Create